Manipuri Dance – Love Inspired Dance Drama

 Dance is considered by the Manipuris as a form of worship, because of which dance holds an extremely revered, sacrosanct status in Manipuri culture.
 According to the traditional legend, the indigenous people of the Manipur valley were the dance-experts revered as Gandharvas in the Hindu epics (Ramayana and Mahabharata), suggesting a dance tradition has existed in Manipur since antiquity.

 The Manipuri dance is a team performance, with its own unique costumes, aesthetics, conventions, and repertoire.
 The Manipuri dance drama is, for the most part, marked by a performance that is graceful, fluid, sinuous with greater emphasis on hand and upper body gestures.
 It is accompanied by devotional music created with many instruments, with the beat set by cymbals (kartal or manjira) and double-headed drum (pung or Manipuri mrdanga) of sankirtan.

 The Lai Haraoba

-Lai Haraoba means festival of Gods.
+Lai Haraoba means a festival of Gods.
 Lai Haraoba dance likely has ancient roots and shares many similarities with dance postures of Nataraja and his legendary disciple called Tandu (locally called Tangkhu).
-The dance is also performed to themes related to Shaivism, Shaktism and regional deities such as Umang Lai in Lai Haraoba.
+The dance is also performed to themes related to Shaivism, Shaktism, and regional deities such as Umang Lai in Lai Haraoba.

 It is a form of performing art involving ritual singing, drumming, and dancing performed in the temples and domestic spaces.
 Through the performances which exhibit unparalleled religious devotion and energy, the performers narrate the many stories of Krishna often moving the spectators to tears.